Noah-Hood/dynapork/notes/interview.md

+## IP Monitoring

-I first reach out to an IP provider, specifically `icanhazip.com`, and see what my public IP address is.
+I reach out periodically to a website to retrieve my public IP Address.

-I compare that against the IP address of my domain with the Porkbun API.

-If the two match, I don't do anything and check back in after a certain period of time.

-If the two don't match, I update the Porkbun DNS record to point to my new public IP.
+Then I compare it to my last known IP address, which can be either blank (the first time I've checked) or it can contain an old IP address.

+If the new one is not the same as the old one, I take down the new one in place of the old one and tell everyone that the address has changed.

+## DNS Record Maintenance

-I also keep track of the length of my DNS Record TTL; when it is nearly expired I will reach out and refresh it.
+My most common job is to keep track of the TTL of the DNS record.

+When the record is about to expire, I reach back out to PorkBun and refresh the TTL with the old DNS record information from before.
+When I refresh the TTL, I let everyone know I've refreshed it, when, and for how long.

+I also keep an eye out for when the IP address has changed.

+If I notice it's changed, I gather the new IP address value and reach out to PorkBun to update the listing.
+I refresh the TTL at the same time, and I tell everyone I have updated the DNS listing.